-Not only does the Village lack the financial resources needed to fully implement the CWPP, it does not have the full technical or financial capacity in forest fire management, silviculture, or watershed planning.
-The Department of Public Safety must rely on outside agencies to collaborate with each other in the event of a landscape-scale fire.
-The fact that the Village is surrounded by Forest Service Wilderness requires collaboration with the Forest Service.
-It is in everyone's best interest, including Taos Ski Valley, Inc. and other private developers, to collaborate with the Village, community organizations such as The Nature Conservancy, and state agencies to protect the Village from forest fire.
+Not only does the Village lack the financial resources needed to fully implement the CWPP, it does not have the full technical or financial capacity in wildfire management, silviculture, or watershed planning.
+The Department of Public Safety must rely on outside agencies to collaborate with each other in the event of a landscape-scale wildfire.
+The fact that the Village is surrounded by Forest Service

+Wilderness requires collaboration with the Forest Service.
+It is in everyone's best interest, including Taos Ski Valley, Inc. and other private developers, to collaborate with the Village, community organizations such as The Nature Conservancy, and state agencies to protect the Village from wildfire.
 A very practical reason to collaborate is to gain access to funding.
 The CWPP must be approved by the New Mexico Forestry and the New Mexico Fires Planning Task Force in order to be eligible for a variety of financial incentives.

-7. To identify and prioritize specific forest treatments.
+7. To identify and prioritize specific forest fuel treatments.

 One of the main purposes of the CWWP according to the Healthy Forests Restoration Act is to prioritize areas for hazardous fuel reduction treatments.
 The Zone Fire Management Officer from the Questa Ranger District recommended locations and priorities for forest fuel treatments.
-These recommendations are illustrated on the Upper Rio Hondo Forest Fuel Treatments Map.
+These recommendations are illustrated on the Prioritized Fuel Treatments (Map #3).